 A complaint will not be accepted if it is offensive, threatening, malicious or anonymous.

 We want to give people who make a complaint a fair, consistent and structured process that resolves problems in the delivery of our services.
+We will try to achieve an outcome that is satisfactory for those who make a complaint.
 We will use the outcome of complaints and any remedial action as a positive method of monitoring performance and improving our services.
 We also want to provide a process that values diversity.
 We recognise and value all of the people who live in and visit the National Park.
 Our objective is to remove any barriers to our services including our complaints process to make sure everyone can access it.

 Our customers have a right to: